How To Apply for the 2019 Match:

 - All potential employees are subject to a drug screening check and cannot be employed unless this is satisfactory.

-- Interns must attend Orientation Classes in June 2017, unless they can present documentation of current certification as of June 27, 2017 for BLS (Basic Life Support).
+- Interns must attend Orientation Classes in June 2018, unless they can present documentation of current certification as of June 27, 2018, for BLS (Basic Life Support).
 ACLS (Advanced Cardiac Life Support), PALS (Pediatric Advanced Life Support), NRP (Neonatal Resuscitation Pulmonary), and ALSO (Advanced Life Support in Obstetrics).
-The dates have not been finalized yet, but should start around the middle of June.
+The dates have not been finalized but should start around the middle of June.

 - All interns must be ready to start employment on June 27, 2019.
 Applicants who match with our program but are not able to begin employment on June 27, 2019, are subject to immediate dismissal.

 Adapted from Riverside Regional Medical Center, Riverside Family Medicine Appointment Policy October 2nd, 2007.
 These guidelines are subject to change.
-The above are minimal requirements for being considered as an applicant to the program.
+The above are minimum requirements for being considered as an applicant to the program.
 Meeting these requirements does not guarantee an invitation for an interview.